Aebravo/Angelo_Bravo_Project1_DDS6306/README.md

 The final powerpoint presentation can be found in: "Beer_Case_Study.pptx.zip"

-The raw R code can bbe found in: "Project1_DDS6306.R"
+The RMD file can be found in: "Beer_Case_Study.Rmd"

 The data we used can be found in: "Beers.csv", "Breweries.csv"